DhyanMPatel/Js-Vnnovate/Mysql/intro.md

      - CK can be Multiple.
 We make any one of them as `Primary Key`.

-  2. `Composit Key`: IF there are Multiple columns combination create uniqueness is called `Composit Key`.
+  2. `Composite Key`: IF there are Multiple columns combination create uniqueness is called `Composite Key`.

   3. `Super Key`: A Super Key is a combination of all possible attribute which can uniquely identify two tuples in a table.
      - There should be `CK` atleast included in `SK`.
+     - `Super Key` is an attribute (or set of attributes) that is used to `uniquely identify all attributes` in a relation.
+All super keys can’t be candidate keys but the reverse is true.

 ## Contrains